 Typically most of the time working on a problem is spent thinking of more tricky approaches to the problem and either coding them as AC submissions or breaking them using more test data.

-Most work will happen over summer: there will be a 2 month 'sprint' with a weekly meeting and deadlines (barring vacations).
+We intend to finish work on the problem sets before summer: From March/April till July we will have biweekly meetings and deadlines.
 During this period, the expected work load is 4 to 8 hours a week.

 Furthermore, you are expected to be present at both the preliminaries and main contest.